exsketrix/mattermost-openshift/README.md

 | mattermost_openshift_app_version_tag            | Y         | 5.21.0                                                     |
 | mattermost_openshift_nginx_version_tag          | Y         | 1.17.9                                                     |

+This role also requires all the mandatory variables of the openshift-app-deployer role to be populated.
+The following variables required in the openshift-app-deployer role have been given default values in this role which can be overriden if required:

+* openshift_app_deployer_resources
+* openshift_app_deployer_files_resource_path
+* openshift_app_deployer_templates_resource_path

 ## Installation into Ansible Playbook

 Create/Edit requirements yml file in playbook, adding the following dependency: